 The bars of the Deuce were open late.
 In the first half of the twentieth century, so were the gambling dens and prostitution operations, including on notorious Paris Alley.
 After midnight, the paddy wagons were picking up tenants for the drunk tank in the old city jail, located in the 1929 county courthouse-city hall building.
 Such were the wee hours in old downtown.

-Before freeways, travelers and truckers were passing through Phoenix at all hours, along the neon corridors of Van Buren, Grand Avenue and Buckeye Road.
-A number of diners and coffee shops catered to these night owls, including the Downtowner, right, next to the colorful Photo shop.
+Before freeways, travelers and truckers were passing slowly through Phoenix at all hours, along the neon corridors of Van Buren, Grand Avenue and Buckeye Road.
+A number of diners and coffee shops along these routes catered to these night owls, including the Downtowner, right, next to the colorful Photo shop.